 Corporate Social Responsibility (CSR)

 Mauritius Telecom fully engages in its CSR role and, through the Mauritius Telecom Foundation (MTF), actively participates in funding major national projects promoting social-economic integration and poverty alleviation.
-Other CSR initiatives include support to community projects in the fields of education, health, sports and environment.
-Since the setting up of the MTF, an amount of Rs 162 million has been allocated to 72 NGO’s to implement 102 projects.
-An amount of Rs 32 million has been disbursed for projects facilitating ICT education and access to vulnerable groups.
-The national campaign, «Je recycle les mobiles et les piles, launched in 2010, has enjoyed success and has managed to collect five tons of used batteries and over 2400 mobile phones shipped to France for recycling in February 2012.
+Other CSR initiatives include support to community projects in the fields of education, health, sports and the environment.
+Since the setting up of the MTF, Rs 201 million has been allocated to 95 NGOs to support 154 projects, while Rs 35 million has been disbursed for projects facilitating ICT education and access to vulnerable groups.
+The national campaign, Je recycle les mobiles et les piles, launched in 2010, has successfully managed to collect 11 tons of used batteries and over 3,500 mobile phones.

 The company has a Risk Management Division to provide reasonable assurance that significant risks are identified, assessed, addressed and monitored so as to meet the Group’s objectives, build shareholder value and promote the interests of its various stakeholders.
 It has also developed incident management plans for increased preparedness to mitigate the impact of business continuity threats.